Alternative Medicine and Cancer

 Gerson's "famous" fifty cases

 Let's look at Gerson’s “famous” fifty cases as published in his book, A Cancer Therapy .
-These were collected shortly before his death and presumably contain the cream of the results obtainable with the final flowering of his methods.
+These were collected shortly before his death and presumably contain the cream of his results.

 I have annotated them all individually later.
 You are encouraged to check them yourself if you think you have the necessary clinical background.